IIIF/api/source/api/annex/registry/behaviors/index.md

 ## Abstract
 {:.no_toc}
-This document describes the set of related behaviors that have been identified as useful to reference from the IIIF APIs.
-The services may be defined by the IIIF community, or outside of it.
+This document lists a set of behaviors, previously called viewing hints, in the Presentation API that have been identified as useful for implementations.
+They may be defined by the IIIF community, or outside of it.

 Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss]